 Separating the seeds is called threshing.
 Some seeds may come out of their pods on their own or when you shake them inside a paper bag.
 Examples of separation methods include the following:

 - Grains are threshed by beating or stamping.

 - For marigolds and zinnias, you should open up the seed head manually to get the seeds.
-You can find the seeds among the other flimsy material called chaff as the seeds will be mostly darker in color or plumper than rest.
+You can find the seeds among the other flimsy material called chaff since the seeds will be mostly darker or plumper than the rest.

 - For small seeds of amaranth and celosia, rubbing between the hands or crushing with a rolling pin may be necessary to separate the seeds.

 Step 4: Cleaning

 There will be a lot of stuff in the seed heads other than seeds.
 If you're directly sowing the seeds after harvesting them, cleaning is not necessary, but seeds that are not cleaned may spoil faster during storage.
 Some seeds are big enough to be hand-picked, but for others you may need to winnow them or use a strainer with holes just the right size for the seeds.